AndreasNetsch/oct_analysis/README.md

 # oct_analysis

-A library for image processing functions.
+oct_analysis is a Python library for the processing of image data for optical methods (foremost optical coherence tomography (OCT)).

 ## Installation